gega/csg2stp/README.md

     ```openscad -o model.csg model.scad```

-5. pipe the csg to csg2xml and redirect the stdout to an xml file
+5. feed the csg to csg2xml and redirect the stdout to an xml file

     ```./csg2xml <model.csg >model.xml```